Labor, Military & Veterens Affairs Attorney

-Applicants must have graduated from an accredited law school.
-A minimum of three years of experience practicing law as a licensed attorney is strongly preferred.
 Applicants must be able to work independently, have excellent judgment and strong client relation skills, and be able to manage competing deadlines.
 Applicants should be able to establish and maintain cooperative relationships with public agencies, state officials, the public, and their colleagues, and enjoy being part of a team.
 Applicants will be expected to handle all phases of administrative litigation, including discovery, motion practice, and appeals.
 The successful applicant must possess superior analytical and writing skills and must have an interest in drafting, editing, and testifying on legislation.

 Individuals who would like additional information about the position may contact Rachel Witty, Supervising Attorney for Labor and State Affairs at (907) 269-5100; email firstname.lastname@example.org.